NFT Environmental Impact – Everything You Need to Know

 Ripple (XRP) claims to be environmentally friendly because it does not require mining or proof of work.
 It has pledged to help the environment by being carbon neutral by 2030.
 According to TRG Datacenter’s analysis, XRP uses about 0.00011kWh.

-To a certain degree, most of the solutions to combat the problem of climate pollution of NFTs are in progress, although they implement them non-extensively.
+To a certain degree, most of the solutions proposed to combat the problem of climate pollution of NFTs are in progress.
+However, their implementation remains insufficient.

 Most artists are the ones clamoring the most for change.
 Ultimately, artists are the ones pushing the most for change.
-If the marketplaces for NFTs do not start to integrate methods that would combat climate pollution, artists could start NFT drops on eco-friendly marketplaces.
+For example, artists could drop these digital art pieces on eco-friendly marketplaces.